 It’s about a teenage girl, Tohru Honda, who becomes involved with the enigmatic Sohma family.
-It turns out that each family member is cursed to transform into an animal from the Chinese Zodiac when embraced by someone of the opposite sex.
+It turns out that each family member is cursed to transform into an animal from the Chinese Zodiac when embraced by someone of the opposite gender.
 This seems like wacky hijinks, but it can be severe.
-The members are suffering due to isolation and abuse in their history.
+The members are suffering due to isolation and mistreatment in their history.
 Touru’s role is to help heal their wounds—and she might also get a few of her own healed along the way.

 From a show about the Japanese family curse of turning into animals to explore the problems people with disabilities have in society, there are many anime series worth checking out.